AlansCodeLog/shortcuts-visualizer/README.md

-<h1>This is an old WIP (I don't remember if it still builds).
-I'm currently working on a rewrite (which will decouple it from vue) in a private repo.</h1>
+# This is an old WIP.
+I am working on a rewrite that is decoupled from vue [here](https://github.com/AlansCodeLog/shortcuts-manager).

 # shortcut-visualizer